 Event organisers and participants

 All visitors to Australia must have a valid visa to travel to and enter Australia.
-New Zealand and Norfolk Island passport holders do not usually need to lodge a visa application prior to their departure unless they have health and/or character concerns.
+New Zealand passport holders do not usually need to lodge a visa application prior to their departure unless they have health and/or character concerns.

 The International Event Coordinator Network can help participants choose the appropriate visa.

 How can event organisers help with the visa application process?

 For the best possible chance of hosting a successful event in Australia, event organisers should:

 register events with the International Event Coordinator Network (IECN) by completing the IECN Enquiry Form in the event planning stage or as early as possible.

 - advise participants of Australia's

 character requirements, which they will have to meet as part of the visa application process.

 - provide participants with confirmation of their registration, or a letter of invitation, to attend the event.

 - provide the IECN with a participant list.

-What can event participants do to help with your visa application process?
+What can event participants do to help with the visa application process?

 For the best possible chance of obtaining a visa to travel to Australia to attend an event, you should determine which visa you should apply for, making sure that the visa allows for the purpose of visit to Australia.
 For example: